NadigerAmit/InterviewPrepration/LinuxInterviewQuestions/README.md

 ### 2 Why C Library is not used in Linux kernal

      The kernel has to be standalone and can’t use user space code.
+     Architectural reason:

-     Architectural reason:user space is implemented on top of kernel services, not the opposite.
+     user space is implemented on top of kernel services, not the opposite.
-     Technical reason:
+     #### Technical reason:
       ▶ The kernel is on its own during the boot up phase, before it has   accessed a root filesystem.
       ▶ Hence, kernel code has to supply its own library implementations (string utilities, cryptography, uncompression...)
       ▶ So, you can’t use standard C library functions in kernel code. (printf(), memset(), malloc(),...).